-Instantly, from lounging against the desk, Lanyard straightened up: and the heavy humidor of brass and mahogany, on which his right hand had been resting, seemed fairly to leap from its place as, with a sweep of his arm, he sent it spinning point-blank at the younger sergent.

-Before that one, wholly unprepared, could more than gasp, the humidor caught him a blow like a kick just below the breastbone.
+Instantly, from lounging against the desk, Lanyard straightened up: and the heavy humidor of brass and mahogany, on which his right hand had been resting, seemed fairly to leap from its place as, with a sweep of his arm, he sent it spinning point-blank at the younger sergent. caught him a blow like a kick just below the breastbone.
 He reeled, the breath left him in one great gust, he sat down abruptly--blue eyes wide with a look of aggrieved surprise--clapped both hands to his middle, blinked, turned pale, and keeled over on his side.